-When this welder is mounted on a truck or trailer, its frame must be securely connected to the metal frame of the vehicle.
+When this welder is mounted on a truck or trailer, its frame must be electrically bonded to the metal frame of the vehicle, use a #8 or larger copper wire connected between the machine grounding stud and frame of the vehicle.
 When this engine driven welder is connected to premises wiring such as that in a home or shop, its frame must be connected to the system earth ground.
 See further connection instructions in the section entitled "Standby Power Connections" as well as the article on grounding in the latest U.S. National Electrical Code and the local code.

 In general, if the machine is to be grounded, it should be connected with a #8 or larger copper wire to a solid earth ground such as a metal water pipe going into the ground for at least ten feet and having no insulated joints, or to the metal framework of a building which has been effectively grounded.

 The U.S. National Electrical Code lists a number of alternate means of grounding electrical equipment.
-A machine grounding stud marked with the symbol is provided on the front of the welder.
+A machine grounding stud marked with the symbol \bigcap is provided on the front of the welder.